 By Robert Hudson

-The tail stores water and fat for the animal in the same way a Camel uses its hump.
+The tail stores water and fat for the fat-tailed gerbil in the same way a camel uses its hump.

 Fat-tailed gerbils have a cuddly coat that is fluffy, thick and soft.
 They have fairly large, oval-shaped eyes and pink ears.

 Fat-tailed gerbils are the most easy going of rodents in their habitat.
 When captured, these animals rarely bite or even try and run away, but with their own kind they can be aggressive and like the more common gerbil have been known to cannibalize their own young.https://i.imgur.com/5xCaB4Y.mp4

 The body of an adult is approximately 3 to 4 inches in length with a tail of about 2 inches.
 Duprasi should be housed in a 10 gallon (or larger) aquarium with a secured heavy screen top .
 Bedding material should be wood shavings of any kind of wood other than cedar and should be one inch thick or more.
 These little guys love to play and run around and crawl through tunnels like PVC pipe.
 They also love exercise wheels.